Have your teams reached capacity? Business process automation (BPA) is here to help. And is definitely here to stay!

 In a matter of weeks and on a global scale, many organisations literally bulldozed into digital transformation.
 Simply just to implement remote working, to continue business throughout the pandemic.

-With that said, in a study conducted by Gartner, 82% of leaders in business will continue allowing employees to work from home, post-crisis.
-So, even though remote working was initially a last-minute decision for business continuity purposes, it will be considered the norm for many going forward.
-And business process automation will be key for many to successfully continue remote working strategies.
+With that said, in a study conducted by Gartner, 82% of leaders in business will allow employees to continue working from home, post-crisis.
+So, even though remote working was initially a last-minute decision for business continuity purposes, it will be considered an option for many going forward.
+And business process automation will be key to successfully continue remote working strategies.

 Some strong organisations face weakened demand on the contrary to being market leader’s pre-crisis.
-On the other hand, some are facing unexpected, plummeting demand.
+On the other hand, some face unexpected, plummeting demand.

 What is Business Process Automation (BPA)?